hiblocks/react-native-image-crop-tools-v2/README.md

 ## Getting started

-`$ yarn add react-native-image-crop-tools`
+`$ yarn add react-native-image-crop-tools-v2`

 ### Mostly Automatic installation

 Only RN > 0.61.x is supported.
 - Android: Installation is automatic.
-- iOS: Add `pod 'react-native-image-crop-tools', :path => '../node_modules/react-native-image-crop-tools'` in your podfile below the line `use_native_modules!`.
+- iOS: Add `pod 'react-native-image-crop-tools-v2', :path => '../node_modules/react-native-image-crop-tools-v2'` in your podfile below the line `use_native_modules!`.
 Then run `pod install`in iOS folder.

 ### Why another cropping library?